-HUM.13.1 RULES FOR THE DIPLOMA IN MUSIC
+HUM.10.1 RULES FOR THE DIPLOMA IN MUSIC

-The minimum study period for this qualification is three years and the maximum duration is five years from the first date of registration for this programme.
+The minimum duration for this diploma is three years, and the maximum duration is five years, in accordance with A-Rule 1.13.
+The duration is calculated from the year of first registration for the specific programme.

-Apart from the entrance requirements specified in Academic Rule 1.5.of the University, the following also apply:
+In addition to the general admission requirements stated in A-Rule 1.5, the following specific requirements apply:

-- a) at least a Senior Certificate or equivalent qualification; - b) an APS of at least 18; - successful completion of a language proficiency test, a musical aptitude test and an audition; - d) a candidate must achieve an average of at least 50% (level 4) for English in Grade 12 in order to be admitted to the programme.
+- a) At least a Senior Certificate or equivalent qualification; - b) An APS of at least 18; - Successful completion of a language proficiency test, a musical aptitude test and an audition; - d) A candidate must achieve an average of at least 50% (level 4) for English in Grade 12 in order to be admitted to the programme.